madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - Do you like my kids
 - Do you know history
 - I bet you are a psychic
 - I am good at physics
+- How are you feeling?
+- Why are you blue?
+- Are you dumb?
+- You are impossible
+- I don't know
+- are you there
+- It is useless talking to you

 ## synonym:300To700
 - 300-700